 As per the debtor days cashflow type, this is an automatically calculated profile.
 Calxa will calculate your creditor days based on your outstanding creditor balance and the total expenses for the previous twelve months.
 These calculations provide a profile of how you would be expected to make payments on average.
 The calculated profile is displayed but is not editable.

 Note: If there is insufficient historical data the calculated profile may be unrealistic.
-In this circumstance there is an option to manually set creditor days in the Default Accounts screen of the desktop client.
-This feature will be available in the online app in the near future.
+In this circumstance there is an option to manually manually override Creditor Days - please see the Cashflow (Basic Settings) help note for instructions.

 For more details on the creditor days calculation methodology please see the Creditor and Debtor Calculations help note.